freephile/qb.orig/docs/TLS.md

 Pre Requisites
 --------------

 Do the DNS first.
 You can't use certbot until the host your targeting is the same in public DNS because that's the way it works.
+But, there is an option to use certbot against a txt record if you want to setup the host "offline" in a manual way.

 To use the role
 ---------------